CSS Priority

 This is a sample heading to check order priority

-Case-2: If the Internal CSS rule added to the HTML page before External CSS import, then External CSS will have high priority than Internal.
+Case-2: If the Internal CSS rule is added to the HTML page before External CSS import, then External CSS will have high priority than Internal.

 <!DOCTYPE html>